sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 ######Convert to Paintable

-'Convert to Paintable' when run on a grouped Channel Layer would not error out
+'Convert to Paintable' when run on a Channel Layer that was within a shared group would error out

+'Convert to Paintable' when run on a Channel Layer with a disabled adjustment stack would not set the Adjustment Stack to disabled on the resulting paintable layer

 ######Add Channel Mask / Add Channel Mask (grouped)